 Enrollees under an Equivalent Program listed in Rule 5M-1.001(7), F.A.C., and meeting the requirements for Equivalent Programs provided in Rule Chapter 5M-1, F.A.C., are provided all the benefits listed under "Benefits of Implementing BMPs" set forth below.

-High Intensity Use Areas (HIA) that are created through typical cattle operation activities, such as working pens or weaning lots, are allowed, providing there is no untreated, direct discharge from the HIA off-site.
+High Intensity Use Areas (HIA) that are created through typical equine operation activities, such as feeding areas or arenas, are allowed, providing there is no untreated, direct discharge from the HIA off site.

 Best Management Practices and Water Quality